-Drawing data from 59 sources, the 2017 Release includes four years of data from 2013 to 2017.
+Drawing data from 64 sources, the 2018 Release includes five years of data from 2013 to 2017.
 The Index is the most comprehensive look at states' preparedness to date.
 It is also the first national index that looks at the nation’s health security by collectively measuring the preparedness of the states.
 States face varying threats, apply preparedness principles in locally relevant ways, and have unique interdependencies.
 The display of results on the Index website takes into account both preparedness and model complexities.

-The overall preparedness level in New Hampshire was significantly above the national average preparedness level of 6.8 in 2016.
+The overall health security level in New Hampshire was significantly above the national average health security level of 7.1 in 2017.

-Preparedness levels declined in 2 domains, with the largest decline of -18.4% occurring in Countermeasure Management.
+Health security levels in 2017 declined in one domain: a decline of -23.5% occurring in Countermeasure Management.

-Preparedness levels significantly exceeded the national average in 4 domains: Health Security Surveillance, Incident & Information Management, Healthcare Delivery, and Environmental & Occupational Health.
+Health security levels in 2017 significantly exceeded the national average in 4 domains: Health Security Surveillance, Incident & Information Management, Healthcare Delivery, and Environmental & Occupational Health.

-Preparedness levels were significantly below the national average in one domain: Countermeasure Management.
+Health security levels in 2017 were significantly below the national average in one domain: Countermeasure Management.

-The state’s highest preparedness level in 2016 occurred in the domain of Incident & Information Management with a value of 8.6.
-The state’s lowest preparedness level in 2016 occurred in Community Planning & Engagement with a value of 5.8.
+The state’s highest health security level in 2017 occurred in the domain of Incident & Information Management with a value of 9.0.